MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/applifecycle/applifecycle-instancing.md

 }
 ```

-Unlike the UWP version of RedirectActivationTo, the Windows App SDK's version requires explicitly passing event arguments when redirecting activations.
+Unlike the UWP version of `RedirectActivationTo`, the Windows App SDK's implementation of [RedirectActivationToAsync](/windows/windows-app-sdk/api/winrt/microsoft.windows.applifecycle.appinstance.redirectactivationtoasync) requires explicitly passing event arguments when redirecting activations.
 This is necessary because whereas UWP tightly controls activations and can ensure the correct activation arguments are passed to the correct instances, the Windows App SDK's version supports many platforms, and cannot rely on UWP-specific features.
 One benefit of this model is that apps that use the Windows App SDK have the chance to modify or replace the arguments that will be passed to the target instance.

 ### Unregister for redirection